hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ### Dataframes

-Dataframes have 2 dimensions (rows and columns), so if we want to extract some specific data from it we need to specify the "coordinates" we want from it.
-We use the same square bracket syntax but rather than providing a single index, there are two inputs required.
-Within the square bracket, row numbers come first followed by column numbers (and the two are separated by a comma).
+Dataframes (and matrices) have 2 dimensions (rows and columns), so if we want to extract some specific data from it we need to specify the "coordinates" we want from it.
+We use the same square bracket notation but rather than providing a single index, there are *two inputs required*.
+Within the square bracket, **row numbers come first followed by column numbers (and the two are separated by a comma)**.
 For example:

 	metadata[1, 1]   # first element in the first column of the data frame metadata[1, 3]   # first element in the 3rd column

-Now if you only wanted to select based on rows, you would provide the indexes for the rows and leave the columns blank.
+Now if you only wanted to select based on rows, you would provide the indexes for the rows and leave the columns index blank.
 The key here is to include the comma, to let R know that you are accessing a 2 dimensional data structure:

 	metadata[3, ]    # the 3rd row for all columns
 	metadata[1:3, ] # first three rows